HIFI Diary: FiiO JF11 Earbuds Review

 III.
 Evaluation Pieces/Scoring Method

-The tracks selected are those frequently listened to by the BLOG owner, with a listening preference that is approximately 70% Japanese music and 30% large-scale orchestral works.
-Therefore, the selection of tracks will lean significantly towards Japanese music.
-The scoring criteria are derived from a simplified version of Liu Hansheng's "Twenty Essentials for Audio," with a maximum score of 10, though the highest score typically given is 9 (ultra-flagship).
-An 8 indicates outstanding performance in the scoring category (flagship), a 7 signifies excellent performance in this category (mid-range), a 6 means it can be normally appreciated (entry-level), a 5 indicates it can be normally listened to, and scores below 5 are not commented on.
-For a more detailed evaluation scheme, please refer to this link.
+The track selection is based on the blogger's usual listening preferences, which are about 50% ACG music, 30% modern music, and 20% classical music.
+Therefore, the selection leans heavily towards Japanese music.
+The scoring criteria are derived from a simplified version of Liu Hansheng's "Twenty Essentials for Audio," with a maximum score of 10, though generally, the highest score given is 9.
+A score of 8 indicates a clear advantage in the scoring category, 7 signifies excellence, 6 means it can be normally appreciated, 5 means it can be normally listened to, and scores below 5 are not commented on.
+For a more detailed evaluation plan, please refer to here.

 IV.Test begins